 Table of contents

 An episiotomy is an incision made in the perineum to enlarge the vaginal outlet.
+In other words, it’s a cut that’s made in the skin between your vagina and anus in order to make more room for baby’s head to come through.
 A midline episiotomy begins at the center of the perineum and extends straight down towards the anus.
 A mediolateral episiotomy is cut at a 45 degree angle, which points downward to the right or left of the perineum (1).

 Back in the day, episiotomies were given routinely to women just before birth to help speed up the pushing phase.
 This is an outdated practice that has, in many cases, proven no benefit.
 Today, the use of episiotomies is restricted only to situations where it is medically necessary, such as:

 - Baby is in distress and needs to be born quickly.
 Episiotomies have been found to shorten the time to birth by five to fifteen minutes (2).

 - Forceps are necessary to help baby descend in an assisted delivery.
 An episiotomy is done before a forceps delivery so that the tool can fit into the birth canal.

 Factors that are associated with a higher rate of episiotomies include (1):

 - Baby is in the occiput-poster position

 An episiotomy makes it more likely that a woman will suffer deep perineal tears.
 Major perineal trauma — a 4th degree tear that extends to the muscles of the anus — is significantly more likely to happen with a midline episiotomy.
 Also, episiotomies make it more likely that repeat trauma to the perineum will occur in future births.

 Episiotomies are associated with additional complications such as blood loss and infection.
 They cause perineal discomfort that can last for weeks past birth, as well as painful sex.